brauCastelblanco/cryptowallet/readme.md

 *Disclaimer* This project has no relation or partnership with the company cryptomkt.com, it justs happens to be where I have my wallets.
 ### How does it work?
-First, the information is extracted through the cryptomkt api (see documentation here: https://api.exchange.cryptomkt.com/), the extraction code is available in this repository as cryptomkt_api.ipynb.
+First, the information is extracted through the cryptomkt api (see documentation here: https://api.exchange.cryptomkt.com/), the extraction code is available in this repository as cryptomktETL.ipynb.
 The API gets two different datasets from two different endpoints:
 - GET /api/3/public/price/history : Returns quotation prices history.
 - GET /api/3/wallet/balance : Returns the user's wallet balances except zero balances